• Bipolar Disorder

 1. Scientific hypothesis

-The Royal Society - On the scope of scientific hypotheses (Apr.
-24, 2024) scientific hypothesis, an idea that proposes a tentative explanation about a phenomenon or a narrow set of phenomena observed in the natural world.
-The two primary features of a scientific hypothesis are falsifiability and testability, which are reflected in an "If ...
+hypothesis. science. scientific hypothesis, an idea that proposes a tentative explanation about a phenomenon or a narrow set of phenomena observed in the natural world.
+The two primary features of a scientific hypothesis are falsifiability and testability, which are reflected in an "If…then" statement summarizing the idea and in the ...

 A hypothesis (plural hypotheses) is a proposed explanation for an observation.
 The definition depends on the subject.
 In science, a hypothesis is part of the scientific method.
 It is a prediction or explanation that is tested by an experiment.
 Observations and experiments may disprove a scientific hypothesis, but can never entirely prove one.